Carnegie Mellon University

 Student Involvement

 We are looking for multiple students who are interested in cybersecurity and who enjoy working on projects that have a global impact on youth and workforce development.
-Dr. Hanan Hibshi and Dr. Maverick Woo will be the faculty mentors overseeing students' research activities, and the picoCTF team consists of software engineers and graduate students who work together with student research assistants.
+Dr. Hanan Hibshi will be the faculty mentors overseeing students' research activities, and the picoCTF team consists of software engineers and graduate students who work together with student research assistants.
 The picoCTF project is interdisciplinary in nature and can be attractive to students with different backgrounds.
 Students with Human-Computer Interaction background can enjoy conducting user studies, collecting empirical data, or examining the picoCTF interface and proposing design changes that can improve user experience.
 Students with an interest in CS education and/or cognitive psychology could help analyze the data from existing players to investigate ways that can improve learning outcomes.
 Students who enjoy software development can help the technical team improve the current gaming platform and migrate to the new 2021 picoCTF that has advanced features.
 Finally, students with a cybersecurity background can join our team and enjoy testing the current challenges (by playing the game!) and help create new challenges or add a new category of challenges.

 References

-Owens, K., Fulton, A., Jones, L. and Carlisle, M., 2019. pico-Boo!: How to avoid scaring students away in a CTF competition.
+Owens, Kentrell, Alexander Fulton, Luke Jones, and Martin Carlisle. "pico-boo!: How to avoid scaring students away in a CTF competition."
+In Journal of The Colloquium for Information System Security Education.
+2019.

 Mentor: Jonathan Aldrich